justmat/strides/README.md

 # strides
+---

-strides is a finger drum style pattern recorder for monomes norns
+strides is a collection of pattern recorders for [norns](https://monome.org).